 Just recently Henry has performed with EbbFlow Theatre Co. in their production of Nick Enright’s hard hitting classic ‘Blackrock’, helping to bring this all too familiar story to life.

 Henry is ecstatic to be a part of the team presenting this new development of Lansy Feng’s extraordinary piece, “How I Met My Dead Husband”.

-Jennifer Piper is an actor, writer, broadcaster and producer, based in Footscray.
-She is co-founder and Company Manager of artist-led theatre company Wit Incorporated.
-Her work gazes adoringly at feminism, sexuality, gender and neurodivergence, as they all rummage around in their pockets trying to find their shared identity.
+Trained at WAAPA and UWA Jennifer is an actor, writer, designer and director.
+She is co-founder and Company Manager of Wit Incorporated theatre company.
+Her work gazes adoringly at feminism, sexuality, gender and neurodivergence, as they rummage around in their pockets looking for their shared identity.

-Outside of her work for Wit Incorporated, Jennifer has performed for Key Conspirators and Sly Rat Theatre Co. and has provided mentoring and production support to Melbourne Fringe artists programmed at Bluestone Church Arts Space.
-She is an increasingly sought-after director and producer, often for bi+ creators and usually for adventure stories.
+Jennifer has performed for Key Conspirators and Sly Rat Theatre Co. and provides mentoring and support to Fringe artists programmed at Bluestone Church Arts Space.
+She’s an increasingly sought-after director and producer, often for queer and feminist creators and usually for adventure stories.

 Kerry du Plessis

 Lansy Feng is an actor, writer, story-telling singer, and theatre-maker.
 She graduated from National Theatre Drama School in 2016 and Howard Fine Acting Studio’s Full Time Program in 2017.